android/nowinandroid/README.md

 ./gradlew assembleRelease -PenableComposeCompilerMetrics=true -PenableComposeCompilerReports=true
 ```

-The reports files will be added to build/compose-reports in each module.
-The metrics files will be
+The reports files will be added to build/compose-reports in root folder.
+The metrics files will also be
-added to build/compose-metrics in each module.
+added to build/compose-metrics in root folder.

 For more information on Compose compiler metrics, see [this blog post](https://medium.com/androiddevelopers/jetpack-compose-stability-explained-79c10db270c8).